 Article 57.
-Upon motion duly made and seconded and motion made by Francis Casey, Chairman, Board of Selectmen, it was Unanimously Voted for the Town to transfer from Free Cash the sum of Three Thousand Two Hundred (\$3,200.00) Dollars to Womansplace Crisis Center in lieu of services provided to the sexual assault survivors and their families.
+To see if the Town of Carver will vote to raise, appropriate, or transfer from available funds, the sum of Three Thousand Two Hundred (\$3,200.00) Dollars to Womansplace Crisis Center in lieu of services provided to the sexual assault survivors and their families.
+(By Petition)

 Article 58.
-Upon motion duly made and seconded and motion made by Francis Casey, Chairman, Board of Selectmen, it was Unanimously Voted for the Town to transfer from Free Cash the sum of Three Thousand (\$3,000.00) Dollars to support South Coastal Counties Legal Services, Inc.'s continued free legal services in civil matters to low-income families and their children.
+To see if the Town of Carver will vote to raise and appropriate or transfer from available funds, the sum of Three Thousand (\$3,000.00) Dollars to support South Coastal Counties Legal Services, Inc.'s continued free legal services in civil matters to low-income families and their children, or take any action thereon.
+(By Petition)

 Article 59.
-Upon motion duly made and seconded and motion made by Francis Casey, Chairman, Board of Selectmen, it was Unanimously Voted for the Town to transfer from Free Cash the sum of Three Thousand (\$3,000.00) Dollars to contract with South Shore Women's Resource Center for domestic violence intervention and prevention services for its residents.
+To see if the Town of Carver will vote to raise, appropriate or transfer from available funds, the sum of Three Thousand (\$3,000.00) Dollars to contract with South Shore Women's Resource Center for domestic violence intervention and prevention services for its residents.
+(By Petition)

 Article 60.
-Upon motion duly made and seconded and motion made by Francis Casey, Chairman, Board of Selectmen, it was Unanimously Voted for the Town to transfer from Free Cash, the sum of Four Thousand (\$4,000.00) Dollars to South Shore Community Action Council, Inc. for services to low-income families and elderly residents who live in the Town of Carver.
+To see if the Town of Carver will vote to raise, appropriate, or transfer from available funds, the sum of Four Thousand (\$4,000.00) Dollars to South Shore Community Action Council, Inc. for services to low-income families and elderly residents who live in the Town of Carver.
+(By Petition)

 Article 61.
-Upon motion duly made and seconded and motion made by Francis Casey, Chairman, Board of Selectmen, it was Unanimously Voted for the Town to transfer from Free Cash, the sum of Five Thousand (\$5,000.00) Dollars to support the Plymouth Area Coalition for the Homeless, Inc. in their services to homeless and other low-income families.
+To see if the Town of Carver will vote to raise, appropriate, or transfer from available funds, the sum of Five Thousand (\$5,000.00) Dollars to support the Plymouth Area Coalition for the Homeless, Inc. in their services to homeless and other low-income families.